thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

-The `protoc-gen-language` program is a _plugin_ to Google's protoc compiler that works with protoc to translate proto files into Swift code.
+The `protoc-gen-language` program is a _plugin_ to Google's protoc compiler that works with protoc to translate proto files into Codira code.

 ## Getting Started

-If you've worked with Protocol Buffers in other programming languages before, adding Swift support is very simple: you just need to build the `protoc-gen-language` program and copy it into any directory in your PATH.
-The protoc program will find and use it automatically, allowing you to build Swift sources for your proto files.
-You will also, of course, need to add the corresponding Swift runtime library to your project.
+If you've worked with Protocol Buffers in other programming languages before, adding Codira support is very simple: you just need to build the `protoc-gen-language` program and copy it into any directory in your PATH.
+The protoc program will find and use it automatically, allowing you to build Codira sources for your proto files.
+You will also, of course, need to add the corresponding Codira runtime library to your project.

 ### System Requirements

-To use Swift with Protocol buffers, you'll need:
+To use Codira with Protocol buffers, you'll need:

-* A recent Swift compiler that includes the Swift Package Manager.
+* A recent Codira compiler that includes the Codira Package Manager.
-  We recommend using the latest release build from [Swift.org](https://language.org) or the command-line tools included with the latest version of Xcode.
+  We recommend using the latest release build from [Codira.org](https://language.org) or the command-line tools included with the latest version of Xcode.

 * Google's protoc compiler.
 You can get recent versions from